 Timothy was ancient as the hills.
 That old terrapin slapjack had been bunked down at Firefly longer than the farm’s very fields!
 Timothy vowed he’d seen it all – from the hole-rotten days of the sod-busters till the arrival of new-fangled gizmos like the telephone.
 I reckoned he was just windier than a busted beller, telling wildly stretched yarns like a sidewinder does.

 But that crusty ornery old reptile won me over by letting me tag along with him on his dawdling daily rambles around the farm.
-We spent every sunbeam from dawn to dusk meandering about, committing no particular acts of repugnancy or outlawry, but just taking in the scenery.
+We spent every sunbeam from dawn to dusk meandering about, committing no particular acts of mischief or outlawry, but just taking in the scenery.

 Turns out Timothy’s turtle’s eye view of the world, creeping hardly faster than a stone’s throw, showed all manner of curiosities that us high-stepping folks miss when we rush here and there.